luigimj/logos/README.md

-# logos
+# Logos
-A collection of SVG logos
+A collection of SVG logos for developers, geeks